buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_2_Running_Basic_Smart_Contract.md

 ### 🎩 Hardhat & HRE

-In these code blocks you will constantly notice that we use `hre.ethers`, but `hre` is never imported anywhere?
+In these code blocks, you will constantly notice that we use `hre.ethers`, but `hre` is never imported anywhere?
 What type of sorcery is this?

 Directly from the Hardhat docs themselves, you will notice this: